 Activities aren’t limited to beach fun in Costa Teguise, either.
 Aquapark Costa Teguise is a must-visit, with slides, wave pools, a go-kart track, and a paintballing centre.
-For animal lovers, there is an aquarium in the resort centre, too.
-When it comes to family dinners, head to the seafront promenade and you’ll be spoilt for choice with restaurants.
+There is an aquarium in the resort centre, too.
+For family dinners, head to the seafront promenade and you’ll be spoilt for choice with restaurants.

 Centred around a huge, glamorous marina, Puerto Calero is an exclusive and luxurious resort best suited to couples.
 If you’re into sailing or simply like to admire big, beautiful boats, you could spend hours on the waterfront, dining in top restaurants and watching yachts dock in and out.
 The atmosphere here is upmarket and tranquil, and the volcanic hills in the distance create an idyllic backdrop for a romantic getaway.

-There is no beach in the resort itself, but it’s just a ten-minute drive down the coast from Puerto del Carmen, so you won’t have to go far to get some sand and sea.
+There is no beach in the resort itself, but it’s just a ten-minute drive down the coast from Puerto del Carmen, so you won’t have to go far for sand and sea.

 Trying to keep costs down?
 Head to Playa Honda.
-Close to the airport, and a short drive to island capital Arrecife, there is a huge range of accommodation on offer here, from beachside hotels to cheap self-catering apartments.
+Close to the airport, and a short drive to island capital, Arrecife, there's a huge range of accommodation on offer here, from beachside hotels to cheap self-catering apartments.

-Start your holiday with the ultimate free activity, a day on the beach.
-The resort has four golden, and wonderfully underdeveloped, beaches to choose from – Playa Honda, Playa de la Concha, Playa de Matagorda, and Playa del Cable.
-In the town itself, there are also plenty of restaurants and bars, including fast food spots and bars with happy hours to help you save your pennies.
+Start your holiday with the ultimate free activity: a day on the beach.
+The resort has four golden and wonderfully underdeveloped beaches to choose from – Playa Honda, Playa de la Concha, Playa de Matagorda, and Playa del Cable.
+In the town itself, there are plenty of restaurants and bars, including fast food spots and bars with happy hours to help you save your pennies.

-Puerto del Carmen, Lanzarote’s most popular resort, is the place to be if you're looking for good nightlife to go with beautiful beaches.
+Puerto del Carmen is Lanzarote’s most popular resort and is the place to be if you're looking for good nightlife alongside beautiful beaches.
 The resort is just a ten-minute drive from the airport, so you can be sipping cocktails at a bar along the seafront ‘strip’ within an hour of landing.
-Alternatively, if it’s more of a relaxed nightlife scene you’re after, head to the old harbour area, where you can dine on fresh seafood while admiring the yachts as they sail into dock.
+If you're after a more relaxed nightlife scene, head to the old harbour area, where you can dine on fresh seafood while admiring the yachts as they sail into dock.

 If you’re hoping to experience the natural beauty that Lanzarote is so famous for, head to Caleta de Famara.
 This west coast resort is removed from the major tourist spots in the east, and as a result it is still wonderfully wild and unspoilt – in large part because of the windy weather, which makes it a hotspot for surfing.

 Playa de Famara, the main beach, is one of the most spectacular on the island, with the towering Risco de Famara cliffs stretching into the water, and epic waves crashing onto the sand.
-For the best coastal views, take a surf lesson, and head out onto the water, or even try out kitesurfing.
-Then, after an active day in the sea, pile your plate high with delicious, freshly caught seafood at one of the relaxed local restaurants in town.
+For the best coastal views, take a surf lesson and head out onto the water, or try out kitesurfing.

 For a digital detox, consider Arrieta.
 This small village on Lanzarote's north coast is a real hidden treasure, far removed from the tourist beat.
 The main attraction here is the traditional Canarian fishing harbor, where fishermen still unload their catch of the day every morning.
 Sample their hard work yourself in one of the town’s many seafood restaurants.

 Playa Blanca has it all – beautiful beaches, a yacht-lined marina and a laidback atmosphere to put you in the holiday mood.
-Take your pick from the three sandy beaches: if you’re into watersports or are travelling with kids, Playa Dorada is your best bet, while Playa Blanca is smaller but closest to the action and Playa Papagayo is a little further out.
+Take your pick from the three sandy beaches: Playa Dorada is your best bet for watersports and family fun, Playa Blanca is smaller but closest to the action, and pretty Playa Flamingo is a little further out.

-In the evenings, stroll from bar to restaurant, sipping sangria and sampling the freshly caught seafood or a hearty estofado stew.
+In the evenings, stroll from bar to restaurant, sipping sangria and sampling freshly caught seafood or a hearty estofado stew.
 When you’re not on one of the beaches, check out the famous local market or take a walk along the promenade, admiring the sea views from the Faro de Punta Pechiguera lighthouse at one end to Papagayo at the other.
-The epic lunar landscapes of Timanfaya National Park are also only a 15-minute drive away and are an absolute must.
+The epic lunar landscapes of Timanfaya National Park - one of the best things to do in Lanzarote - are also only a 15-minute drive away.